 Vision, Mission, Ethos & Values

-To create a special place of learning for the entire WHPS family built on a strong sense of tradition and a unique ethos, with a focus on developing our boys into future leaders by offering a holistic education marked by excellence.
+To create a special place of learning for the entire WHPS family built on a strong sense of tradition and a unique ethos, with a focus on developing our boys into future leaders by offering a holistic education marked by personal excellence.

 Waterkloof House Preparatory School realises the holistic development of its boys using a broad-base to promote high moral values, independent thinking, self-discipline and a positive self-image, enabling each boy to realise his full potential in academic, sporting and cultural fields within a Christian environment.